smellslikeml/photoscope/README.md

 # Simple Image Search App

 ## Overview
 This is a simple image search flask app.
-Point it to a directory of images, upload an image, and find the closests image results
+Point it to a directory of images, upload an image, and find the closest image results

 ![app gif](https://github.com/mayorquinmachines/buddy_search_app/blob/master/image_search_app_demo.gif?raw=true)